nadavgordon/waiting-room-manager-api/README.md

 ### Prerequisites
 - Node.js (v18 or higher)
 - npm
-- Docker (optional, for containerized setup)
+- Docker (required for Kubernetes/Kind setup, see below)
+- Kind (for local Kubernetes cluster, see "Kubernetes Local Development with Kind" section)
+- kubectl (for interacting with Kubernetes, see "Kubernetes Local Development with Kind" section)

 ### Local Development Setup